test-this-shit-please/test-this-shit-please.github.io/README.md

 ### How much does it cost?

 ---

-We charge from $10 to $30 per hour.
-The cost varies depending on the type of task.
-However, it is always more cost-effective for you to engage an external testing team rather than maintaining a tester in-house.

-To hire us, please contact us on Telegram (Telegram link not allowed in responses).
----

-### How much does it cost?

----
->
 > We charge from $10 to $30 per hour.
 The cost varies depending on the type of task.
-But for you, it is always more beneficial than keeping a tester on staff.
+However, it is always > more cost-effective for you to engage an external testing team rather than maintaining a tester in-house.
 >
-> To hire us, please contact us on [Telegram](https://t.me/@test-this-shit-please)
+> To hire us, please contact us on Telegram (Telegram link not allowed in responses).
 ---

 ## We specialize in